WoodWing/enterprise-integration-guide/web-services-guide/ent-in-action/user-settings.md

 }
 ```
 ### LogOn: migration
 Since 10.3 the `PreferNoSettings` option is added which enables client applications handling user settings through the LogOn/LogOff services to migrate to the GetUserSettings/SaveUserSettings services that are introduced with ES 10.3 and meanwhile support both 10.2 and 10.3.
 By passing both `Settings` and `PreferNoSettings` options, ES 10.2 returns the settings through the LogOnResponse->Settings while ES 10.3 does not.
-The client can check if LogOnResponse->ServerInfo->Version >= 10.3 and call the new GetUserSettings services instead.
+The client can check if LogOnResponse->ServerInfo->Version is 10.3 or higher and call the new GetUserSettings services instead.
 ```json
 {
     ...